MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 ### Use **InteractivityService** to restore bookmark selections

-If your visual uses `InteractivityService`, you don't need any additional actions to support the bookmarks in your visual.
+If your visual uses `InteractivityService`, you don't need any other actions to support the bookmarks in your visual.

 When you select a bookmark, the utility automatically handles the visual's selection state.

 ### Use **SelectionManager** to restore bookmark selections

-If you are not using `InteractivityService` you can still save and recall bookmark selections as follows:
+If you're not using `InteractivityService` you can still save and recall bookmark selections as follows:

 When you select a bookmark, Power BI calls the `callback` method of the visual with the corresponding selections.